juan-g-bonilla/Data-Structures-Project/explanation_1.md

 The "oldest entry" information is obtained from the doubly linked list, while the dictionary that points to each individual node is used to allow finding nodes that are not in the head or tail in O(1).

 Clearly, reducing time complexity is given priority over space complexity.
-For each pair key-value, LRU-Cache stores 1 reference to the value, 3 references to the key, and 3 references to each Node object (1 node per key)
+For each pair key-value, LRU-Cache stores 1 reference to the value, 3 references to the key, and 3 references to each Node object (1 node per key).
+The space complexity is O(n), since the amount of stored data grows linearly with each entry.